dragneel30/Virusmon-map-editor/README.md

 -added support for json

----- Export map to JSON file
+----Export map to JSON file

 -menu bar for new and save menu.